Kiranix-90/_VL_FVD_1/README.md

 Fix violations if present

-Command used:
+Command used

 magic -T sky130A.tech
 Result:

-No DRC errors found
+No DRC errors found.

 5. Extraction
 Layout extraction was performed to generate SPICE netlist.

-Commands used in Magic:
+Commands used in Magic

 extract all
 ext2spice lvs
 This step verifies connectivity and prepares the design for LVS and further verification.

 Project Directory Structure
 Example structure:

 rtl2gds_inverter/